 Healthier macaroni cheese

-This veg-packed twist on mac and cheese is great for batch cooking.
+This butternut squash mac and cheese is great for batch cooking.
 It’s gluten free, but use regular pasta and bread if gluten isn’t an issue for you.

 For the mac cheese

 - 2 onions, roughly chopped